jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

 ## CSV file

 A sample .csv file, `places_sample.csv`, is part of this package and includes the required headers and a row of sample data.
 These headers are all lower case and correspond to the reserved metatdata keys that are used in the Places database.
-Any additional columns added to the csv file will be added to the POI database in a separate metadata section for each POI as key/value pairs, with the header value used as the key.
+Columns that you add to the csv file will be added to the POI database in a separate metadata section for each POI as key/value pairs, and the header value is used as the key.

 Here is a list of the columns and the values that you need to use: